Amberlamps/auth/README.md

 event.requestContext.authorizer.user
 ```

-A helper function for backend endpoint could look like this:
+A helper function for backend endpoints could look like this:

 ```typescript
 import { APIGatewayProxyEvent } from 'aws-lambda';